 "Fabulous!
 As a maths specialist I had a great day and it was lovely to hear the children so excited about it.
 11 out of 10 - couldn't rate it any higher!"
 St Aidan's CE Primary School

 Our resident archaeologist, Dr Colorado Smith, has returned from Egypt with some exciting news - he's now collected all the clues required to solve the age old Riddle of the Sphinx - and open the Inner Sanctum in the Valley of the Kings.
 But as he can't do it by himself, he's on the lookout for schools to help him!

 Featuring opening and closing assemblies, workshops and in-class challenges, The Riddle of the Sphinx takes pupils through three stages of mathematical thinking: concrete, pictorial and abstract.
 And while there's a definite focus on "measurement", the programme covers a whole range of other areas - and can accommodate the whole of a two-form entry school in a single day!

-Exploring: measurement, additive and multiplicative reasoning, patterns and sequences, properties of 2D and 3D shapes, money, time, Roman numerals, percentages, problem-solving - selected for each age group in line with the Curriculum for Excellence objectives.
+Exploring: measurement, additive and multiplicative reasoning, patterns and sequences, properties of 2D and 3D shapes, money, time, Roman numerals, percentages, problem solving - selected for each age group in line with National Curriculum objectives.

 A series of challenging mysteries to engage your students and get them thinking logically

 Combining murder mysteries and problem-solving, CSI: Maths is one of our most popular ranges – offering pupils opportunities to apply their skills in, and understanding of shape and measurement in a unique environment.
 Each workshop can accommodate up to 30 pupils per session and you can choose from: